- Fan Zone

 - A 2001COSIDA All-Academic Team selection

-Meredith Nelles completed her fourth season with Binghamton in 2013.
+Meredith Allen completed her fifth season at Binghamton in 2014.

-In her four years with the Bearcats, she has helped transform the squad into a solid contender in the America East Conference.
+In her five years with the Bearcats, she has helped transform the squad into a solid contender in the America East Conference.

-In 2008, Nelles was 10-3 and led the Terps with 83 strikeouts, four shutouts and a 2.17 ERA.
+In 2008, Allen was 10-3 and led the Terps with 83 strikeouts, four shutouts and a 2.17 ERA.
 In the classroom that year, she was named to ESPN The Magazine’s Academic All-District Team.

 - Assistant Coach, Binghamton University (2010-present)